vatistasdimitris01/THE-QBIT/README.md

 This project is built with React, TypeScript, and Tailwind CSS, and it uses the Google Gemini API for content generation.
 It is configured for deployment on Vercel.

-## Required Environment Variables
+## Required Environment Variables (Vercel Setup)

-To run this application, you need to configure the following environment variables.
+Before running the application (either locally or deployed), you must configure the following environment variables in your Vercel project settings.

 1.  **`API_KEY`**
     *   **Purpose**: Your API key for the Google Gemini API, which generates the news briefings.